kubernetes/kops/docs/development/how_it_works.md

 Everything in `kops` is currently driven by a command line interface.
 We use [cobra](https://github.com/spf13/cobra) to define all of our command line UX.

-All of the CLI code for kops can be found in `/cmd/kops` [link](https://github.com/kubernetes/kops/tree/master/cmd/kops)
+All of the CLI code for kOps can be found in `/cmd/kops` [link](https://github.com/kubernetes/kops/tree/master/cmd/kops)

 For instance, if you are interested in finding the entry point to `kops create cluster` you would look in `/cmd/kops/create_cluster.go`.
 There you would find a function called `RunCreateCluster()`.
 That is the entry point of the command.